Sparkasse Logo

 Sparkasse Logo 1925-1938

 Karl Schulpig designed the debut emblem.
 He schematically depicted a satisfied client who rejoices at the opportunity to save money or take out a loan.
-Instead of eyes, he has the letters “D” and “G,” which are separated by a short, winding stripe reminiscent of “S.” And the mouth is drawn in a “V” shape.
+Instead of eyes, he has the letters “D” and “G,” separated by a short, winding stripe reminiscent of the letter “S.” And the mouth is drawn in a “V” shape.
 At the top, there is a hat in the form of a piggy bank.
-The logo is monochrome and consists of black lines on a white background.
+The logo is monochrome, consisting of black lines on a white background.

 1938 – 1957